chita13/cloths-shop-/README.md

 Port listening to: 4000

 Notes:
-we added validation test in server side as well as we will do it in client side just to be sure as explained in class.
+1. we added validation test in server side as well as we will do it in client side just to be sure as explained in class.
+2. we assume that the call for /buy will execute after /products that saves all products returned in server. that list is used in buy action.

-Top 5 – selects from products added in the past week and are the best seller in the shop.
+3. Top 5 – selects from products added in the past week and are the best seller in the shop.

-Restore password – optional only after filling user name (unique) favorite color and pet.
+4. Restore password – optional only after filling user name (unique) favorite color and pet.
 If all this 3 match the user will get his password.

-Recommended products – first by his favourite color and if didn’t find anything search products matches to his first category in list.
+5. Recommended products – first by his favourite color and if didn’t find anything search products matches to his first category in list.

 Users inserted already:
 Username: a Password: a